 Note: This implies provisions for a ground segment, instrument and satellite redundancy, and rapid call-up of replacement launches or on orbit spares.

-4.4.3 Other capabilities on sun-synchronous Low Earth Orbits
+4.4.3 Other capabilities on Low Earth Orbits

-4.4.3.1 Operators of environmental LEO satellites should implement capabilities in appropriate orbits as described in Attachment 4.1 to the section.
+4.4.3.1 Operators of environmental LEO satellites should implement capabilities in appropriate orbits as described in Attachment 4.1.

 4.4.4 Research and Development satellites